 Sultan Murat III's Hall: (left) fountain; (right) Iznik tiles

 This hall is said to have been designed by Mimar Sinan himself.
 It was decorated with very fine tiles and it includes a three-tiered fountain set in a marble embrasure.
 The image used as background for this page shows a detail of a mother-of-pearl decoration of this hall.
-I chose it because its repetition in the page conveys the idea of the "golden cage" which the Harem was.
+Its repetition in the page conveys the idea of the "golden cage" which the Harem was.

 The Imperial Hall, where entertainments and wedding ceremonies took place, was renovated in the XVIIIth century after a fire in 1666 destroyed many parts of the Harem.
 The Sultans were collectors of Chinese vases as far back as the XVth century, but other pieces of furniture in this hall came from Europe.